 3. "Energy converter" means a system where the form of energy output is different from the form of energy input.

-4. "Auxiliaries" are not part of the powertrain and are energy consuming or supplying devices which are installed in the vehicle for other purposes than the propulsion of the vehicle.
+4. "Auxiliariy devices" means energy consuming, converting, storing or supplying devices or systems which are installed in the vehicle for purposes other than the propulsion of the vehicle and are therefore not considered to be part of the powertrain.

 5. Vehicle definitions - powertrain related